 To enable students to gain an in-depth understanding of today’s business world and prepare them for a career in a global context, university education of excellence today places interculturality and the international dimension at the center of its interests.

-“When I applied for the Bachelor, my greatest asset was my dual nationality and the fact that I was already speaking 3 languages fluently.
+“When I applied for the Bachelor, my greatest asset was my dual nationality and the fact that I was already speaking three languages fluently.
 ESCP is looking for international profiles, that is, people who have already had contact with more than one culture, more than one country, and are open to an international career.
 Of course, the high school results also helped me a lot, as well as my linguistic, professional, and humanitarian experiences.”

 Stand out with your application by focusing on authenticity

 “To distinguish myself, I concentrated on making my cover letter as original and unconventional as possible.
 I also added a document containing all my projects: texts, videos, and short films, poems, essays, speeches, and drawings.
 Even a musical comedy.
-I wanted to highlight my personality in my application and honestly, I think it made a difference.”
+I wanted to highlight my personality in my application, and honestly, I think it made a difference.”

 According to Jad, a former student of the Franco-Lebanese Grand Lycée in Beirut, showing his strengths through his authenticity was, beyond his academic achievements, the key to conquering the selectors: “If I had to advise students who are preparing their application, it would be to distinguish themselves by relying on what makes them unique, especially outside the classrooms.
-It is important to be excellent students, but the recruiters want to meet determined people, open to discovery, and ready to make a difference in their lives and in the lives of others.
+It is important to be excellent students, but the recruiters want to meet determined people, open to discovery, and ready to make a difference in their lives and the lives of others.
 So put yourself in your candidacy.”

 Find out about the programme to get to know your interlocutor